-I’d be happy if my career crested with a bestseller which, depending on who you ask, is a form of modest greatness.
+I’d be pretty happy if my career crested with a Sunday Times bestseller.
 In pursuing that dream, however, I’ve turned something I love into another metric against which to measure myself.
 That’s largely okay.
 Writing is my passion and my job, and if it consumes most of my time and energy, then so be it.

 This isn’t unique to me of course.
 A collective pursuit of excellence seems to plague the world of leisure.
 One’s hobby isn’t just a hobby anymore; it’s a side hustle or a stepping stone to something more impressive.
 A jogger isn’t jogging but training for a marathon.
-A poet isn’t reflecting but pursuing publication.
+A poet isn’t just reflecting but also pursuing publication.
 A yogi isn’t meditating but sculpting the perfect body.
 Whether you like angling, singing or surfing, you better be skilled at it, or else what’s the point?
-If you can’t package your hobby in an artful, public way, is it even worth having?
+If you can’t package your hobby in a pleasing, public way, is it even worth having?

 My answer – an unequivocal yes – came to me last week as an 11-year-old girl helped me unbridle a horse named Dreamer.
 The girl had been riding for six years and had an easy, natural manner with Dreamer which made me, an adult three times her age, feel distinctly inferior.
 That’s the bloody annoying thing about horse riding: some five year olds can do it better than me.

 That’s not to say I’m a terrible rider; I’m just mediocre.
-My skills are more or less commensurate to the time I’ve invested (a dozen lessons in 2011 and a dozen lessons now, punctuated by some half-day trips and a seven-day ride for which I was woefully unskilled).
+My skills are more or less commensurate to the time I’ve invested (a dozen lessons in 2011 and a dozen lessons now, punctuated by some half-day trips and a seven-day ride).
 That said, I still have trouble posting on the right diagonal without glancing down, I lose my rhythm when applying leg aids and have not once cantered on the correct lead unaided.
 If that parlance makes little sense, take pity on me who’s had to learn what feels like a completely new language.